HCY71/Dcard_2022/README.md

 1. Find repos of specific user.
 1. Get basic data of the repo.
-1. Search users with user name.
+1. Search users with username.

 ## Features